appressoas/django_cradmin/docs/gettingstartedguide.rst

         mockresponse.selector.prettyprint()
         page_title = mockresponse.selector.one('title').alltext_normalized
         self.assertEqual(account.account_name, page_title)
-Okay, here a lot of things is going on.
-So lets take it one step at the time.
-First the modles which we need is created by mommy.
-Next we mock a get request where the cradmin role is the account created by mommy, and htmls_selector is True.
+In the ``self.mock_get_request`` hmtls selector is True and the CRadmin role is our newly created account.
+Htmls is created by us to make it easy to use CSS selectors with HTML in unittests.
+The line ``mockresponse.selector.prettyprint()`` writes the template out to your terminal.
+Normally this is NOT pushed up to GitHub or wherever you store you code.
+It's just a tool making it easy for a developer to see the whole template with all its CSS classes and HTML tags.
+The line ``page_title = mockresponse.selector.one('title').alltext_normalized`` fetches the templates title.
+We tell the HTMLS that we expect just one instance of a title and that we want all the text appear with normalize whitespace, meaning all text within this element and all child elements has the string stripped of whitespaces in both ends and all consecutive whitespace characters is repleced with a single space.
+If we want to just get the text within a element, we use ``text_normalized`` instead.
+For this example, I think both would work.
-``Htmls selector`` is used to easy get hold of CSS selectors so we can check their values.
-In the next line prettyprint is called, and this is actually not needed since all it does is to print out the html file in you monitor.
-It's just a cool functionality often used to easily see different tag names and css classes before finish writing the test.
-Normaly we delete the prettyprint line to prevent alot of printing in terminal when running tests.
-Anyway, the next line is where we get the page title, and add the ``alltext_normalized`` so we can compare a string with a string.
-Finally we check if the account name is equal to the html title.
+Nevertheless, we now have fetched the title from our template and can do a assert equal to see if it matches the account name.

 Setting up urls
 ===============